Fbullman/kickstarter-analysis/README.md

 # kickstarter with Excel
 ## Overview of Project
 ### Purpose
+her

-The purpose of the project is to provide data analysis to assist Louise crowdfund campaign for her “Fever” play.
+The purpose of the project is to provide data analysis to assist Louise make an informed decision for crowdfund campaign for “Fever” play.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
+The analysys conducted included refining, filtering, for4mating data to focus on relevant information to her project

 The Outcome Based on Launch Date analysis and chart indicates the best and worst times to launch a campaign.

 ![This is an image](https://github.com/Fbullman/kickstarter-analysis/blob/main/Resources/Outcomes%20based%20on%20launch%20date.png?raw=true)